 For French citizens: Consulat Général de France

 If your child is a French national, the Social Services of the French Consulate manages a scholarship programme.
-Applications for the 2016/2017 year must be filed between 4 January and 19 February.

 For all students: French Scholarship Foundation - FSF